Advisor Help Page

 What is Leadership MSU?

 MWSU 1333 - Leadership MSU.
 This course is designed to introduce students to leadership concepts and develop an increased awareness of individual interests and abilities.
 The course relies heavily on student involvement and is designed to encourage challenging and stimulating interaction.
 It is required for President's Leadership Scholars.
 This course requires the instructor's signature for enrollment.
-(See the current for offerings.)
+(See the current schedule of classes for offerings.)

 (back to top)

-What Military Science - Air Force ROTC?
+What is Military Science - Air Force ROTC?

 MSU students are given the opportunity to participate in the Air Force ROTC program at the University of North Texas in Denton, Texas.
 The Air Force ROTC program (Aerospace Studies) recruits, educates, and commissions officer candidates as an integral part of the university curriculum.
 MSU students participating in AFROTC will typically commute to UNT once a week to attend academic classes, leadership laboratories, and physical training.